 Agent Services Account (ASA) and Services for Agents

-In order to access the new MTD services and to supply updates on behalf of clients, agents will need a new Agent Services Account (ASA).
+In order to access MTD services and to supply updates on behalf of clients, agents need an Agent Services Account (ASA).
 This is in effect a new Government Gateway to access the new service.
-Each agency will have just one account per firm, and will be able to set up staff with administrator or assistant access to the account.
+Each agency will have just one ASA per firm, and will be able to set up staff with administrator or assistant access to the account.
 Many firms may already have created an ASA in order to submit Trust Registration Service returns.